codeclb/.github/profile/README.md

 ## 🧠 Why This Model Works

-This program is based on real mentorship programs run at **Salomon Brothers, Citigroup, EZOPS, RiskFocus, and Ness**.
+This program is based on real mentorship programs I ran at **Salomon Brothers, Citigroup, EZOPS, RiskFocus, and Ness**.

 In those environments we: